Olivier-Boudeville/Ceylan-Hull/doc/Ceylan-Hull-technical-manual-english.rst

 ============

-- for the management of credentials (i.e. sets of login/password):
+- for the management of credentials (i.e. sets of login/password pairs):

   - `open-credentials.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/open-credentials.sh>`_: unlocks (decrypts) the credential file whose path is read from the user environment, and opens it; once closed, re-locks it (with the same passphrase)